Philanthropic Literacy Board

 2019 Philanthropic Literacy Board Announcement

-This year’s board members endeavor to uplift and provide support to underprivileged youth seeking after school extra-curricular programs in Baltimore city.
+This year’s board members endeavored to uplift and provide support to underprivileged youth seeking after school extra-curricular programs in Baltimore City.
 We believe that all students deserve access to a wide range of learning opportunities, but not every child is afforded a diverse range of educational experiences that enhance their talents and skills.
-We are concerned about the impact a lack of enrichment opportunities can have on a child’s future and are seeking grant applications from non-profits that are focused on providing high quality after-school programs—including tutoring, athletics, and the arts—in order to enrich the lives of our youth in Baltimore.
+We are concerned about the impact a lack of enrichment opportunities can have on a child’s future and are seeking grant applications from non-profits that are focused on providing high quality after-school programs—including tutoring, athletics, and the arts—in order to enhance the lives of our youth in Baltimore.

 Our committee awarded one grant to each of the organizations below on Tuesday, May 7, for a total of $5,000.
 Learn more about how each of these organizations plan to use this grant money to further enrich extracurricular experiences for Baltimore City youth.

 Bridges at Gilman School is an academic and social enrichment program that serves motivated low-income Baltimore City public school students.
 This grant money will be used to provide yoga instruction to the fourth and fifth grade students during their after-school program in an effort to promote physical and mental health.
 Students will also learn meditation and mindfulness techniques.